bcrossley712/fs-journal/quizzes/week04.md

 **2.** What is an event listener?
 <!-- enter you answer in the space below -->
 ```
+It's a process put in place to pay attention to something within it and decide what to do when that something changes.
 ```
 **3.** What does the `O` represent in the `SOLID` principles?
 <!-- enter you answer in the space below -->